technovangelist/katacoda-scenarios/k8s1-install/step3.md

 1. Of course, we know that the API key isn't the problem because we are getting some data into Datadog, just not the Postgres metrics.
 1. The next thing to look at is the status of the Datadog Agent.
 1. We need to run the command `agent status` on the Datadog Agent pod.
-To get the name of the pod, you can run `kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog`.
+To get the name of the pod, you can run `kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog`{{execute}}.
 1. Once we have that, run `kubectl exec <pod name> -- agent status`.
 Or just put it all together and run `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog | head -n 1) -- agent status`{{execute}}
    *Note that we are trying this just on the first pod that matches **datadog**.
 If you didn't update the **tolerations** earlier, you only have one.
 Otherwise you may have 2 that match.*
 2. Now scroll up to the section that mentions **postgres**.